-B. Accounting treatment of Company shares remaining in the trust the shares of treasury stock excluded for calculation of per share information.
+B. Accounting treatment of Company shares remaining in the trust

-The book value of the trust (net of ancillary expenses) for shares held by the trust was ¥190 million in the consolidated fiscal year under review, and is recorded as treasury stock in the shareholders' equity.
+The book value of the trust (net of ancillary expenses) for shares held by the trust was \(\frac{4}{277}\) million in the consolidated fiscal year under review, and is recorded as treasury stock in the shareholders' equity.

-The number of said shares as of the end of the consolidated fiscal year under review was 132,000 and the average number of shares during the fiscal year under review was 132,000.
-These shares are included in
+The number of said shares as of the end of the consolidated fiscal year under review was 162,400 and the average number of shares during the fiscal year under review was 131,426.
+These shares are included in the shares of treasury stock excluded for calculation of per share information.